American Flag Banner Mobile

 Before we dive in, let's talk about what we're dealing with here.
 Iron sights ain't rocket science, but they come in a few flavors:

-1. Open Sights: These are your basic front post and rear notch.
+• Open Sights: These are your basic front post — like Ozark Armament's A2 front sight — and rear notch.
 Simple as pie and great for newbies as they offer a clear sight picture.

-2. Aperture Sights: Fancy name for a hole you look through.
+• Aperture Sights: Fancy name for a hole you look through.
 Ghost rings are big holes, peep sights are small holes.
-They're like a cheat code for accuracy.
+They're like a cheat code for accuracy, especially when paired with a carry handle mount for optics.

 Now, let's get down to business.